Freysi21/Jalapenopapi/README.md

 ## What its not

-It's not compatible with all types of dbs or tables.
+It's not compatible with all types of dbs.
 Currently sql server is good.

 ## Why